zigbeefordomoticz/Domoticz-Zigbee/CONTRIBUTING.md

 - jquery
 - css

-You want to develop web pages in order to Administrate, Interact with the plugin data, let us known.

 * Plugin core
 The plugin is written in Python3.
 The integration with Domoticz is done over the 'Python Plugin Framework' provided by domoticz.